envoyproxy/data-plane-api/docs/root/configuration/http_filters/gzip_filter.rst

 By *default* compression will be *skipped* when:

-- A request does NOT contain *Accept-Encoding* header.
+- A request does NOT contain *accept-encoding* header.
-- A request includes *Accept-Encoding* header, but it does not contain "gzip".
+- A request includes *accept-encoding* header, but it does not contain "gzip".
-- A response contains a *Content-Encoding* header.
+- A response contains a *content-encoding* header.
-- A Response contains a *Cache-Control* header whose value includes "no-transform".
+- A Response contains a *cache-control* header whose value includes "no-transform".
-- A response contains a *Transfer-Encoding* header whose value includes "gzip".
+- A response contains a *transfer-encoding* header whose value includes "gzip".
-- A response does not contain a Content-Type value that matches one of the selected mime-types, which default to *application/javascript*, *application/json*, *application/xhtml+xml*, *image/svg+xml*, *text/css*, *text/html*, *text/plain*,
+- A response does not contain a *content-type* value that matches one of the selected mime-types, which default to *application/javascript*, *application/json*, *application/xhtml+xml*, *image/svg+xml*, *text/css*, *text/html*, *text/plain*,
   *text/xml*.
-- Neither *Content-Length* nor *Transfer-Encoding* headers are present in the response.
+- Neither *content-length* nor *transfer-encoding* headers are present in the response.
-- Response size is smaller than 30 bytes (only applicable when transfer-encoding is not chuncked).
+- Response size is smaller than 30 bytes (only applicable when *transfer-encoding* is not chuncked).

 When compression is *applied*:

-- *Content-Length* is removed from response headers.
+- The *content-length* is removed from response headers.
-- Response headers contain "*Transfer-Encoding: chunked*" and "*Content-Encoding: gzip*".
+- Response headers contain "*transfer-encoding: chunked*" and "*content-encoding: gzip*".
-- "*Vary: Accept-Encoding*" header is inserted on every response.
+- The "*vary: accept-encoding*" header is inserted on every response.